Ratayczak/SignalSnap-PyTorch/docs/scientific-background.md

 derived by [Starosielec and Hägele](https://doi.org/10.1016/j.sigpro.2014.03.033) as its window function.

+For a timestamped channel, SignalSnap preserves the event times rather than first binning them onto an equidistant sample grid.
+It evaluates the windowed Fourier coefficients directly at the required
+frequencies:

+$$
+a_k = \sum_j g(t_j) b_j e^{i \omega_k t_j},
+$$

+where g(t) is the continuous window function and b_j the weight of an event.

+Sampled and timestamped coefficients then enter the same cumulant estimators, which also permits mixed cross-polyspectra.
-SignalSnap takes the input channels provided by the user and splits each channel into windows of `window_points` samples, denoted here by $N$.
+SignalSnap splits the common observation interval into physical windows.
+For sampled channels each window contains `window_points` samples, denoted here by $N$; timestamped channels use the same physical boundaries.
 For each channel and window, the Fourier coefficients are computed and used to estimate polyspectra based on the following formulas (here, $z_i$ no longer denotes the different samples of one channel, but different channels):

 <p align="center">
   <img